 Shepherd’s pie reminds me of home and is my favorite comfort food.
 I swap beef for bison because it’s always grass-fed and contains high omega-3 content.
 Lower in calories, fat, and cholesterol than chicken and higher in protein than beef, bison is becoming a new popular substitute.
 Pasture raised, it’s loaded with iron for healthy cell development.
 It delivers omega-3 fatty acids and vitamin E to keep skin glowing and is a nutrient-dense lean protein that keeps my clients satiated post-workout.
-Substitute potatoes for cauliflower or fiber for a creamy, healthy mash.
-Top it off with sliced carrots to get your beta-carotene fix.
+Substitute potatoes for cauliflower or fiber for a creamy, healthy mash, then top it off with sliced carrots to get your beta-carotene fix.

-Below, learn how to make this recipe that contains all of your essential nutrients and tastes great to boot!
+Below, learn how to make this recipe that contains all of your essential nutrients—and tastes great to boot.

 1/4 cup onion, chopped

 1 tbsp. oregano